Best cafes in Singapore sorted by neighbourhood

 Try their Dacquoise ($8), a French meringue dessert with flavours including Earl Grey, Passionfruit, and Pistachio.
 This treat pairs well with their coffee.

-Read our Abseil review.
+Read our Abseil feature.

 Website